...that Could Make (or Break) Your Content Strategy

 11. Multi-Screen or ‘Any-Surface’

 Many software today have this feature built in.
 But not all of them.
 Make sure you consider your future network and potential projects.
 Traditional 16:9 or 9:16 screens are a great start for a lot of networks but as time goes by, there will continue to be a demand from the audience and your management for more of a “wow” factor that may require bigger video walls or even completely custom shapes/sizes via projection mapping.
 Be careful though, and be sure to test this feature within the software you plan to use.
 The software may “say” it is a supported feature but some will require a single player per display or only power up to a certain resolution with content zone/layer restrictions.
-If you want a glimpse of the future to where this is going, take a look at the ‘canvases’ used by the Moment Factory.
+If you want a glimpse of the future to where this is going, take a look at the ‘canvases’ used by the Moment Factory in this demo reel video from our Inspiration at New York Digital Signage Week 2018 blog post.

 12. Interactive Touch Screen